pietheinstrengholt/azure-ml-data-science-400/day-03/lab-06-aml-and-synapse-analytics.md

    ![A portion of the SQL script is shown with the model id highlighted.](media/synapse_scriptmodel.png "SQL script model id")

 7. The T-SQL code that is generated will only return the results of the prediction, without actually saving them.
 Replace the script with the following, be sure to replace the **{MODEL ID GOES HERE}** value.
 Please note that the **MERGE** statement may show a syntax problem in the user interface, this is not the case and can be safely ignored.
+Run the script.

     ```sql
-    ALTER PROCEDURE [dbo].[predictERP]
+    CREATE PROCEDURE [dbo].[predictERP]
     AS
     BEGIN
         --retrieve the rows where ERP is not populated